Smallville was a decade-long WB/CW hit that gave us the story of Clark Kent's

 but this little not-so-shaggy dog story really is a treat.

-I've been working on reviews of Fox's Gotham and DC's burgeoning Arrow/Flash universe at The CW, as well as a general piece on the recent spate of comics getting adapted to television and film.
+I've been working on reviews of Fox's Gotham and The CW's newly expanding Arrow/Flash universe, as well as a general piece on the recent spate of comics getting adapted to television and film.
 The latter would be up by now if I hadn't started tinkering with images to accompany it.
 Which is how these happened.

 Inset: Detail of cover to Action Comics #1 © 1938 DC Comics.